AbbasSrour/notes/SRS.md

 - Vendor can change the time event
 - Vendor can cancel events, which has different rules for money refund
 - Vendor activate & deactivate
-- User can create private events, where user chooses
+- User can create private events, where user chooses the people who sign up, but based on the size the user pays.
 -